Why come to our painting school?

 “A very different and vastly more interesting type of artistic education than I have met before.” – Yolanda Hart

-Over 28 years, both new and returning students have benefited from the Course Director’s long experience as a caring and supportive teacher whose informed eye and attentive ear give them confidence and encourages their creativity.
+For over 30 years both new and returning students have benefited from the Course Director’s long years of experience as a caring and supportive teacher.
+His informed eye and attentive ear gives them confidence and encourages their individuality.

 “I really valued the way you looked with me at what I was trying to paint.
 You gave me the confidence to tackle things I wouldn’t have dared try out.” – Cathy Walker

-The small groups and the splendid setting in a medieval hilltop town surrounded by panoramic views give the ideal context for helping students to develop their personal creativity in the style and medium of their choice.
+The small groups and the splendid setting give the ideal context for helping students to develop their personal creativity in the style and medium of their choice.

 “This course, with its application and explanation of the latest researches in both colour and line psychology, completely redefines and resolves the anomalies of what we see.
 The reference to proven research and the patient explanations of its implications with respect to how the brain receives and interprets information provides a fundamentally sound approach commonly lacking in other courses and literature.” – Iain McCowan